Diocese of Autun: Revolution and aftermath

+Restoration

 The diocese of Autun was without a bishop of any complexion until Napoleon came to power and decided that, for the sake of French unity and his own plans, peace had to be arranged with the Papacy.
 In 1801, under the new Concordat, Pius VII reorganized the episcopal structure of France and suppressed the bishopric of Mâcon.
 Bishop Gabriel-François Moreau, who had been Bishop of Macon but who had emigrated during the Revolution, was appointed Bishop of Autun on 20 July 1802.
 He died on 8 September 1802 at the age of eighty.
 The office of Archdeacon of Mâcon continued to exist, but its holder now belonged to the diocese of Autun, and was made a Canon of the Cathedral of Saint-Lazare.
 The Archdeaconries of Autun and of Châlons were combined into one office.

 In 1874 Adolphe-Louis-Albert Perraud was named Bishop of Autun, having previously been Professor of Ecclesiastical History at the Sorbonne.
 He was elected a member of the French Academy in 1882, and named a Cardinal by Pope Leo XIII in 1893 though the fact was not made public until 1895.
 He died in 1906.

 In the Diocese of Autun are still to be seen the remains of the Benedictine Abbey of Tournus and the Abbey of Cluny, to which 2,000 monasteries were subject.

-Gelasius II (1118–19) died at Cluny, and therefore Cluny was the site of the Conclave that elected Pope Calixtus II (1119–24).
-On 15 December 1962, the territorial Abbey of Cluny was attached to the Diocese of Autun, and the Bishop of Autun now enjoys the title of Abbot of Cluny.
+Pope Gelasius II (1118–1119) died at Cluny, and therefore Cluny was the site of the Conclave that elected Pope Calixtus II (1119–1124).

+On 15 December 1962, Pope John XXIII gave the Consistorial Congregation authority, with the consent of the Abbot Primate of the Benedictine Order, to grant the title of the defunct territorial Abbey of Cluny to the Bishop of Autun.